Scattering of mechanical waves from the perspective of open systems: Introduction

 \section{Introduction}

 In this paper, we are concerned with understanding the scattering of mechanical waves from scatterers of finite extent.
 This problem has a long history of research in the general area of mechanics beginning from classic works~\cite{rayleigh1917reflection,King,willis1980polarization,eshelby1957determination,westervelt1957acoustic,faran1951sound,krein1956theory,krein1962theory}.
-More recently, scattering problems have also been of interest in cloaking problems~\cite{milton2006cloaking,wolf1993invisible,chen2007acoustic,cummer2008scattering,norris2008acoustic}, in problems involving metasurfaces~\cite{Krasnok_2018,assouar2018acoustic,chen2016review}, and other related phononic and metamaterial problems\cite{MHusseinReview,mokhtari2020scattering,mokhtari2019properties,baz2010active}.
+More recently, scattering problems have also been of interest in cloaking problems~\cite{milton2006cloaking,wolf1993invisible,chen2007acoustic,cummer2008scattering,norris2008acoustic}, in problems involving metasurfaces~\cite{Krasnok_2018,assouar2018acoustic,chen2016review}, in those concerning nanoscale thermal transport \cite{Nanoscalethermalreview,AGFNanoscalePhonon,PhysRevB.91.174302}, and other related phononic and metamaterial problems\cite{MHusseinReview,mokhtari2020scattering,mokhtari2019properties,baz2010active}.
 In general, the concern with scattering problems is to calculate the spectrum of scattering (scattering amplitude as a function of frequency) given a scatterer.
 There are numerous techniques of doing so~\cite{skudrzyk2012foundations,roach2009wave}.
 Here we ask a related question - what is the relation between the prominent features of the scattering spectrum (locations of peaks and dips) and the vibrational eigenfrequencies of the scatterer?
-The answer to this question is not clear from existing literature in mechanics and we resort to developments in quantum mechanics for the same.
 The main theoretical machinery is that of open quantum systems which is used to study the scattering of quantum waves from potentials localized in space.
 Conservation of probability is a key feature in certain systems in quantum mechanics and it is related to the real nature of the eigenvalues of the Hermitian Hamiltonians of such systems~\cite{NonHermitianPhys,fanobook}.
 For example, for the classical particle in a box case, one can calculate the probability of finding the particle at a given location inside the box as the square of the wave function.
 Decreasing the probability of finding the particle at a position is followed by increasing the probability of finding it in another position -- and the total probability of finding the particle in the box sums to 1~\cite{cohen2006quantum,kamenetskii2018fano} -- this is the conservation of probability.
 However, this probability is not conserved when a quantum system (such as the box) is placed in an environment with which it can interact.
 In such a configuration, the particle can escape the box to infinity and the probability of finding it inside the box does not sum to 1.
 Such systems, where an otherwise conservative finite system is coupled with an environment, thus giving rise to the flows of energy, particle, or information between the finite system and the environment are called open systems~\cite{Livsic}.
 An open system, in a general sense, consists of a finite subsystem with discrete eigenvalues (levels of energy) which is coupled to an environment possessing a spectrum which is continuous~\cite{boundscattering}.
 Since these systems are inherently non-conservative, their effective Hamiltonian operators are non-Hermitian, giving rise to complex eigenvalues.
 An equivalence between the single-particle Schrodinger equation in quantum mechanics and classical wave equation makes it possible to study the scattering of classical waves from the point of view of open systems and the associated non-Hermitian effective Hamiltonian problem.